 2. Financial Issues Tip #2: Have Personal Spending Money

-In my marriage, we call this an individual “entertainment budget,’ while Casey and Meygan call it their “blow fund”.
+We call it our “blow fund.”
 The goal here is that each of you gets a set amount of money per paycheck to spend freely.
 That way if you feel that you HAVE to have that new video game or you can’t live without a drink from Starbucks (because your kids refused to sleep last night), you already have it budgeted and you won’t get into a fight with your spouse about breaking the bank.
 You can even save up your entertainment money for something big.
-It’s kind of like having your own “allowance” if you will, and it has done WONDERS for my marriage.
+It’s kind of like having your own “allowance” if you will, and it has done WONDERS for our marriage.
 The one rule you MUST follow is that you cannot judge or make comments about the way they spend their blow fund.

 3. Financial Issues Tip #3: Use the Phrase “OUR” Money